glow/gloader1/README.markdown

 Loading Modules
 ----

-Once you have initilised the `gloader` object, you can use it to load modules.
+Once you have initialised the `gloader` object, you can use it to load modules.
 To load just the library module, use a syntax like this:

     <script src="gloader.js" type="text/javascript">
         gloader.load(["myLibrary", "1.3.0"]);